darrenldl/oali/README.md

 ### Post-install notes
 After installation, several files will be present in "/root/llsh_pack" (all of the files are to be accessed/executed by root)
   - llsh_setup_note contains description of the files
-  - salt_exec.sh allows you start the saltstack setup
+  - salt_exec.sh(present only if you answered yes to using saltstack for your further setup) allows you start the saltstack setup
   - usb_access_mount.sh allows you to mount your USB key easily and reliably
   - usb_access_umount.sh allows you to unmount your USB key easily and reliably
   - useradd_helper.sh allows you to add more users in the same manner as used by setup.sh